Active Shooting Incident Response (ASIR)

 Only for: Law enforcement/Armed Security Officers.

-Objective: The goal of this course is to develop combat skills and level of confidence with a weapon.
-This is a course with the security professional in mind.
+Objective: The goal of the Active Shooting Incident Response (ASIR) training is to develop combat skills and level of confidence with a weapon.
+Therefore, this is a course with the security professional in mind.

 Skill Prerequisites: Be able to run, standing for long hours.